Table of Contents

 Transportation costs also include delivering orders to customers at residential addresses via shipping couriers.

-In 2021 alone, logistics warehouse tenants saw a 10% rate hike due to a high demand for warehouse expansion and construction.
+Starting in 2021, logistics warehouse tenants can expect to see a 10% rate hike due to a high demand for warehouse expansion and construction.
 Just the cost of renting a warehouse can quickly cut into profit margins.

 Warehouse expenses can be huge for ecommerce businesses including signing a lease and purchasing land, which are often long-term commitments.